SpiffInc/polyn-ruby/README.md

 sub = Polyn.subscribe(nats, "user.created.v1") { |msg| puts msg.data }
 ```

+## Testing

+Can set an environment variable of `POLYN_ENV=test` or `RAILS_ENV=test`.
+This will replace all
+`Polyn` calls with mocks.
+Rather than hitting a real nats-server, the mocks will create an isolated sandbox for each test to ensure that message passing in one test is not affecting any
+other test.
+This will help prevent flaky tests and race conditions.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run